AK-Homberger/Water-shut-off/README.md

 ![Adapter](https://github.com/AK-Homberger/Wasserabschalter/blob/main/Bilder/Adapter1.jpg)

 The adapter plate and mounting ring are available in the SCAD directory as OpenSCAD and STL files.
-The adapter plate should fit most handwheels.
+The adapter plate should fit for most handwheels.
 However, if necessary, the plate can easily be adapted to the current handwheel using [OpenSCAD](https://openscad.org/).

 ![Adapter plate](https://github.com/AK-Homberger/Wasserabschalter/blob/main/SCAD/Adapterplatte.stl) / ![Ring](https://github.com/AK-Homberger/Wasserabschalter/blob/main/SCAD/Befestigungsring.stl)